 The composition of the Audit Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the business at present.
-There were no other changes to the composition of the Audit Committee during the financial year.
+There were no changes to the composition of the Audit Committee during the financial year.
+Subsequent to the 2017 financial year end, the Company has advised that Ms Hall has been appointed to the Board and the Audit Committee with effect from 1 October 2017.
 The Executive Chairman, the Chief Financial Officer, senior members of the finance team and the external auditor attend Committee meetings at the discretion of the Committee.
 Other Board members are invited to attend these meetings.